squareRoot3/GraphArena/README.md

 ## Dataset Preparation

-The dataset `dataset.zip` can be downloaded and unzipped directly from our [Google Drive](https://drive.google.com/drive/folders/1mvJSUTrfOX13wgpkyb3w8s_SJqipnb1c?usp=sharing).
+The dataset `dataset.zip` for benchmarking can be downloaded and unzipped directly from our [Google Drive](https://drive.google.com/drive/folders/1mvJSUTrfOX13wgpkyb3w8s_SJqipnb1c?usp=sharing).

-For those who prefer to build the dataset from scratch, download `source.zip`, unzip it, and execute the script `run_dataset.sh`.
+For those who prefer to prepare the dataset from scratch, download `source.zip`, unzip it, and execute the script `run_dataset.sh`.
 Note that results may vary due to the randomness in the data sampling process.

 ## LLM Inference